andycroll/andycroll.com/_posts/2019/2019-04-14-prevent-links-in-text-fields-to-foil-spammers.md

 #=> "like. this"
 ```

-Additionally you might want to find another way to restrict text input or features until your users have become paying customers—a credit card is often a good barrier to spammers.
+Additionally you might want to find another way to restrict text input or features until your users have become paying customers—the requirement of a credit card is often a good barrier to spammers.